-In the summer of 2021, The Fostering Network conducted a survey of all local authorities in England via freedom of information (FOI) requests, Slough was the only local authority we did not get a response from.
+In the summer of 2022, The Fostering Network conducted a survey of all local authorities in England via freedom of information (FOI) requests.
 The purpose of the survey was to identify which local authorities are paying below the NMA set by the Department for Education.
-This report includes data from the fourteen local authorities paying below and the one local authority that does not separate their fees and allowances.
+This report includes data from the eight local authorities paying below and the one local authority that does not separate their fees and allowances.

-The local authorities were asked the following question:
+The local authorities were asked the following questions: